-Mixing in a fuel additive will work to alter the temperature point at which gelling occurs; therefore, it will have to be much colder than the normal winter weather for gelling to take effect.
+Mixing in an anti-gel fuel additive will work to alter the temperature point at which gelling occurs; therefore, it will have to be much colder than the normal winter weather for gelling to take effect.

 Another way to prevent and correct diesel fuel gelling is to make sure your vehicle or engine is stored in a heated area during the winter months.
 Gelling typically occurs when a fuel tank has been sitting dormant for a period of time.
 Giving your fuel the opportunity to solidify.

 Storing the tank in a heated garage or warehouse can prevent this from occurring.